taddison/tjaddison.com/_posts/2017-10-21-Troubleshooting-an-SSRS-slowdown-portal-delays-PREEMPTIVE_OS_LOOKUPACCOUNTSID-and-bad-plans.md

 ---
 _This tale takes place on an SSRS 2016 Enterprise instance running on Server 2012 R2._

+## The Report Server is slow

 Users had reported that the SSRS instance was 'slow', and after opening the portal I could see what they meant.
 In addition to the home page taking a very long time to load (minutes), sometimes after loading I'd be presented with a menu bar and no folders/reports (despite knowing I should have seen a bunch of folders and reports).

 ![Loading](/assets/2017-10-21/Loading.png)

-After quickly querying the execution catalog to see if any reports were running at all (as well as interactive rendering we have subscriptions and rendering happening via the API).
+The first point of call was the execution catalog, to see if any reports were running at all (as well as interactive rendering we have subscriptions and rendering happening via the API).

 ```sql
 select		top 100 el.TimeStart